JWo1F/rails-credentials-conflict/README.md

 ## Usage

-When you encounter a merge conflict in your credentials file, you have three options:
+When you encounter a merge conflict in your credentials file, you have four options:

 ### 1. Resolve conflicts manually